diego-codes/recipes/pastas/fetuccinne-alfredo.md

 Traditionally, this dish does not use cream, just lots of butter and parmesan.
 This recipe is a combination of a [Bon Appetit recipe](https://www.bonappetit.com/recipe/fettuccine-alfredo) and an [Epicurious video](https://www.youtube.com/watch?v=t81529ANEhI).

 ## Ingredients
-- 12 ounces fettuccine or other long pasta (Preferrably fresh pasta)
+- 12 ounces fettuccine or other long pasta (preferably fresh pasta)
 - Kosher salt
 - 1/4 cup (1/2 stick) unsalted butter
 - 3/4 cup finely grated Parmesan, plus more for serving